SPICExLAB/EITPose/README.md

 - EITPose/src/data/processed_pose_data: EIT/hand pose within sessions, across sessions, across users
 - EITPose/src/data/processed_longitudinal_data: EIT/hand pose within sessions across a long period of time
 - EITPose/src/data/processed_gesture_data: EIT/hand gesture within sessions and across users

+### Models
+No models have been uploaded because they are quite large for certain experiment configurations.
+However, the given experiments can produce the models by setting the "save_model" parameter to True and running the experiment.

 ## System Requirements
 This was written in python3 (3.8.16) using sci-kit learning as the main ML libraries.
 This was developed in a Windows environment, but should run in Mac and Linux too.
 The environment.yml file here can be used to initialize a conda environment: